ventilator/pixelstab/readme.md

 <img src="media/img/embossing_for_the_win.webp" alt="Totem" width="75%"/>

 Play around with the pixel pattern.
-Squibbly pixels?
+Squiggly pixels?
 Brick layer pixels?
 Just draw one pixel, multiply it by 16x16 on a sketch and emboss it to a cyclinder.

 ## 3D printing